wtl-tianliang/axios-mrege/readme.md

 instance.interceptors.request.use(
   function (config) {
-    // config.ignoreMerge = true; // this request is not merged if it is identical config.cancel = true; // if the request is the same, cancel the previous request and keep the last one accordingly let fn = null;
+    // config.ignoreMerge = true; // This request is not merged if it is the same
+    // axiosmerge.ignore(config) // no merge if this request is identical

+    config.cancel = true; // if this request is the same, cancel the previous request and keep the last response let fn = null;
     const cancelToken = new CancelToken((cancel) => {
       fn = cancel;